Field of Mars Environmental Education Centre

 Learning activities

 Geographic questions that focus on the characteristics and functioning of the natural systems in a forest environment will be asked and data will be collected using different fieldwork and sampling techniques.
-This data will be analysed to identify the processes, cycles and circulations that shape the forest environment.
+This data will be analysed to identify the processes and cycles that shape the forest environment.
 Conclusions are made on how connections between natural systems influence the establishment of different forest types at the Field of Mars Reserve.

 Fieldwork